WHO Lauds Pakistans Initiatives To Combat Coronavirus: Zartaj Gul - UrduPoint

 WHO Lauds Pakistan's Initiatives To Combat Coronavirus: Zartaj Gul

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Mar, 2020 ) :Minister of State for Climate Change Zartaj Gul Thursday said the whole world was facing the challenge of coronavirus including Pakistan and the government was making its all out efforts to stop this pandemic from spreading in different areas of the country.
+Minister of State for Climate Change, Zartaj Gul Friday said the whole world was facing the challenge of coronavirus including Pakistan and the government was making all out efforts to stop spreading pandemic in different areas of the country

-Talking to a private news channel, she said things were improving regarding coronavirus by taking in time measures against the viral infection.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Mar, 2020 ) :Minister of State for Climate Change, Zartaj Gul Friday said the whole world was facing the challenge of coronavirus including Pakistan and the government was making all out efforts to stop spreading pandemic in different areas of the country.

 Zartaj Gul said the opposition should avoid point-scoring over the sensitive issue and it should support the government's initiatives in the war against coronavirus.